What’s the Difference Between Crème Brûlée and Custard?

 Key Ingredients

 Making crème brûlée is all about keeping it simple yet sophisticated.
+But did you know that the type of cream you use can make all the difference?
+Learn more about the best cream choices for crème brûlée.
 Here’s what you’ll need:

 With just five ingredients, crème brûlée transforms into a show-stopping dessert that’s surprisingly easy to make at home.
 Ready to try it yourself? 😉